thindil/steamsky/bin/doc/MODDING.md

   crew members, etc.).
 Optional.
 * Key `ShowColoredIcon`: Path to the SVG image which will be used for show something on map on various dialog's buttons.
 Optional.
+* Key `NegotiateColoredIcon`: Path to the SVG image which will be used for negotiate button in the negotiate dialog.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode